 This documentation has been retired and might not be updated.
-The product, service, or technology mentioned in this content is no longer supported.
-See CREATE BLOOM FILTER INDEX (Delta Lake on Databricks).
+The products, services, or technologies mentioned in this content are no longer supported.
+See CREATE BLOOM FILTER INDEX.

 CREATE BLOOMFILTER INDEX ON [TABLE] table_name [FOR COLUMNS(columnName1 [OPTIONS(..)], columnName2, ...)]
 [OPTIONS(..)]